Vedic Meditation Mantras 101: A Complete Guide

 THE BIJA MANTRA FOR BUSY MINDS

-If you are someone who has struggled to stay consistent in your meditation practice, or you have trouble ‘getting rid of your thoughts in meditation,’ Vedic Meditation with a Bija mantra may be a good fit for you.
+If you are someone who has struggled to stay consistent in your meditation practice, or you have trouble ‘getting rid of your thoughts in meditation,’ Vedic Meditation with a Bija mantra will be a good fit for you.
 You will not be required to ‘stop thinking’ and will get the chance each day to release stress and deeply rest.
 The two twenty-minute sessions can integrate into your schedule more easily than many other forms of meditation which require 30-minute to 1-hour sessions, too.

 THE BIJA MANTRA FOR ANXIETY AND DEMANDING SCHEDULES